 Â

 Make sure to read your energy bill thoroughly each month, and look out for sudden bill increases.
-While these may be caused by external factors like a change to the energy price cap, a sudden jump in your recorded usage – particularly in the spring and summer – could indicate a problem.
+While these may be caused by external factors like a change to the energy price cap, a sudden jump in your usage – particularly in the spring and summer – means a problem.

 You might also notice an increase in your monthly usage while taking your meter readings.
-You should submit meter readings every month to keep your energy bills accurate, and being aware of your typical use also makes it much easier to spot when your meter stops recording usage accurately.
+You should submit meter readings every month to keep your energy bills accurate, and being aware of your typical use also makes it much easier to spot if your meter is incorrect.

 Â